-Both Abeego and Buzzy Wraps are made out of beeswax, tree resin and jojoba oil infused into hemp and organic cotton cloth.
+Buzzy Wraps are made out of beeswax, tree resin and jojoba oil infused into hemp and organic cotton cloth.
 It is fully compostable and can be used to create a relatively airtight seal on food items.
 It is used in much the same way as cling wrap.
-They are available in a variety pack with three different sized wraps (18x18cm, 25x25cm, 33x33cm), or a large pack with two large wraps (33x33cm).
+They are also available in a variety pack with different sized wraps.

 4.)
 Ziploc bags

 Replace with: Good for the Ground Compostable Film Bags.